 Guru Nanak Gurpurab or Guru Nanak Jayanti will be celebrated today across India and the world.
 The Sikh festival marks the birth of the first Sikh Guru, Guru Nanak, who laid the foundation of Sikhism.
 Guru Nanak Jayanti, also called Guru Nanak's Prakash Utsav, is a reminder for the devotees to follow his teachings and devote their life in the selfless service of God.
 The word Gurpurab is derived from the amalgamation of two words; Gur - which means the Guru or master, and Purab - which comes from the Hindi word parv, meaning day.
 Hence, it is the day associated with the Guru.

-This year will mark the 549th birth anniversary of Guru Nanak.
+This year will mark the 551st birth anniversary of Guru Nanak.
 The date of the festival varies from year to year, according to the Indian lunar calendar.
-Guru Nanak birthday celebrations 2018 will take place on November 23, Friday.
+Guru Nanak birthday celebrations 2020 is today, November 30, Monday.
 Guru Nanak's birth is celebrated worldwide on the day of Kartik Purnima as per the Hindu lunar calendar.
-The purnima tithi begins at 12:53 pm on 22nd November, 2018 and ends at 11:09 am on 23/Nov/2018.
-(Source: Drikpanchang.com)
+The purnima tithi begins at 12:47 PM on Nov 29, 2020 and ends at 11:09 am on 02:59 PM on Nov 30, 2020 (Source: Drikpanchang.com)

 Guru Nanak Gurpurab is celebrated as the day to remember the holy Guru.
 It is a reminder for the devotees to follow his teachings and overcome the five vices - lust, greed, attachment, anger and pride.
 His teachings stood in contrast with the religious practices of his time and became part of Guru Granth Sahib, the holy book of the Sikhs.